BBVA/kapow/docs/source/concepts/request_life_cycle.rst

 ==================

-This section describes the sequence of events happening for each request answered by the `User HTTP Interface`.
+This section describes the sequence of events happening for each request answered by the `HTTP User Interface`.

 .. image:: ../_static/request_life_cycle.png